awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 + For a SQL Server DB instance, the `OFFLINE`, `EMERGENCY`, and `SINGLE_USER` modes aren't supported\.
 Setting any database into one of these modes causes the latest restorable time to stop moving ahead for the whole instance\.
 + Some actions, such as changing the recovery model of a SQL Server database, can break the sequence of logs that are used for point\-in\-time recovery\.
 In some cases, Amazon RDS can detect this issue and the latest restorable time is prevented from moving forward\.
 In other cases, such as when a SQL Server database uses the `BULK_LOGGED` recovery model, the break in log sequence isn't detected\.
 It might not be possible to restore a SQL Server DB instance to a point in time if there is a break in the log sequence\.
 For these reasons, Amazon RDS doesn't support changing the recovery model of SQL Server databases\.

+**Note**
+You can also use AWS Backup to manage backups of Amazon RDS DB instances\.
+If your DB instance is associated with a backup plan in AWS Backup, that backup plan is used for point\-in\-time recovery\.
+Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
+For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 You can restore a DB instance to a point in time using the AWS Management Console, the AWS CLI, or the RDS API\.

 ## Console<a name="USER_PIT.CON"></a>